|

 Guard.

-the car at halts will be booked by the Guard after entering the car.
-Each
+car at halts will be booked by the Guard after entering the car.
+Each ticket

-ticket issued by the Guard must, before being handed to the passenger, be
+issued by the Guard must, before being handed to the passenger, be punched by a

-punched by a special punch opposite the name of the station (on the Up or Down
+special punch opposite the name of the station (on the Up or Down side of the

-side of the ticket, as the case may be) to which it is available.
-Special care
+ticket, as the case may be) to which it is available.
+Special care must be

-must be exercised to punch the tickets correctly so that they may not be made
+exercised to punch the tickets correctly so that they may not be made use of

-use of beyond the proper station or halt.
-Ordinary card tickets (where in use)
+beyond the proper station or halt.
+Ordinary card tickets (where in use) must be

-for stations must be collected from passengers by the ticket collecting staff
+stations must be collected from passengers by the ticket collecting staff at

-at stations in the usual way (unless otherwise specified), but tickets issued
+stations in the usual way (unless otherwise specified), but tickets issued for

-for halts where there is no staff must be collected by each Guard when
+halts where there is no staff must be collected by each Guard when passengers

-and placed in a box provided on the car.
-Unless instructions are given to the
+in a box provided on the car.
+Unless instructions are given to the contrary,

 Ordering

-and men in charge of halts will be ordered and kept by Station Masters as
+men in charge of halts will be ordered and kept by Station Masters as required.

-required.
-Application must be made to the Station Master for a fresh supply in
+Application must be made to the Station Master for a fresh supply in good time.

-good time.
-Car tickets must be kept apart and recorded separately in the
+Car tickets must be kept apart and recorded separately in the station stock

-station stock ticket register.
-The Guard and men in charge of halts must keep a
+ticket register.
+The Guard and men in charge of halts must keep a record of all

-record of all tickets supplied to them.
-They must be careful to see that they
+tickets supplied to them.
+They must be careful to see that they have a

-have a sufficient number of tickets of each series ready for use, and will only
+sufficient number of tickets of each series ready for use, and will only issue

-paid in at the station as directed.
-Each Guard will hand in form M12 with the
+in at the station as directed.
+Each Guard will hand in form M12 with the cash,

 stations and halts to the passengers in the cars in a CLEAR AND DISTINCT VOICE